xmtrinidad/VideoNotes/README.md

+# This project is still in development; working on backend data service with Firestore.
+Static implementation is functional.

 # VideoNotes

 * Enter a youtube URL and take notes in markdown
 * Save your resources and review your notes

 # Documentation